LM-Commons/LmcRbac/docs/versioned_docs/version-2.2/authorization-service.md

 ### Usage

-The Authorization service can be retrieved from the container using the name `Lmc\Rbac\Service\AuthorizationServiceInterface` and injected into your code:
+The Authorization service can be retrieved from the service manager using the name `Lmc\Rbac\Service\AuthorizationServiceInterface` and injected into your code:

 ```php